Mcebo01/WEDE_Part1/README.md

 # WEDE_Part1
 Part1_Submission
 # WEDE_Part2
-# Explanation of Fixes:
+Explanation of Fixes:
-Navigation Menu (Point 1): Created a <nav> with HTML links (<a href="#home">, etc.) that function as anchor links within this single page to simulate smooth navigation.
-For a full multi-page set, duplicate the <header> and <nav> in separate files (e.g., about.html with href="index.html#home" for back links).
+Navigation Menu (Point 1): Created a <nav> with HTML links that function as anchor links within this single page to simulate smooth navigation.
+For a full multi-page set, duplicate the <header> and <nav> in separate files .
 This ensures links work across pages when implemented.

 Base Style (2.2): Included a CSS reset and base styles (font-family, size, colors, background) applied to body for site-wide consistency.